How to teach English abroad

-- Are you looking for a higher paycheck or adventurous destinations to explore on your free time?
+- What kind of life are you looking to live while abroad?
+Are you looking for a higher paycheck or adventurous destinations to visit in your free time?

 - Are you interested in supporting the education systems in underprivileged communities?

 - What type of classroom environment do you feel more comfortable teaching in?